previsionio/prevision-dash-app/README.md

 ### Warning

-Your app with be launched with Gunicorn and the folllowing option :
+Your app with be launched with Gunicorn and the following option :

 `gunicorn --bind 0.0.0.0:8080  --threads 10 -w 2 --timeout 120 --limit-request-line 0 --access-logfile - run:app`

-Check tat you "main" file is named `run.py` and that the dash app server is bind to the app variable :
+Check that you "main" file is named `run.py` and that the dash app server is bind to the app variable :

 ```
 dashboard = dash.Dash(__name__)